microsoft/openvmm/Guide/src/dev_guide/contrib/code.md

 _Checked Automatically:_ **Yes** (via [`cargo xtask fmt house-rules`](../dev_tools/xtask.md))

-**TL;DR:** Unless you're working on something that's *genuinely* tied to the host's CPU architecture, you almost certainly want to use `cfg(guest_arch = ...)` instead.
+Unless you're working on something that's genuinely tied to the host's CPU architecture, you should use `cfg(guest_arch = ...)` instead of `cfg(target_arch = ...)`.

-OpenVMM is a multi-architecture VMM framework, capable of running both x86 and Aarch64 guests (and potentially others in the future).
+OpenVMM is a multi-architecture VMM framework, capable of running running x64 guests on a x64 host, as well as Aarch64 guests on Aarch64 hosts (with the potential of adding additional platforms in the future).

-Often times, the host architecture and the guest architecture will match, thereby enabling the use of hardware-accelerated CPU virtualization backends (e.g: KVM on Linux, WHP in Windows, etc...).
-That said, it's probable that at some point in the future, OpenVMM will also support *mismatched* guest/host architectures via an emulated CPU virtualization backend (akin to what QEMU does).
+At the moment, OpenVMM requires that the host architecture and guest architecture match.
+That said, it's possible that at some point in the future, OpenVMM may also support _mismatched_ guest/host architectures, via an emulated CPU virtualization backend (akin to QEMU).

-Having an emulated CPU backend would enable
-OpenVMM to support such useful scenarios as:
+Having an emulated CPU backend would enable OpenVMM to support such useful scenarios as:

 - running Arch64 guests on x86 machines
 - running x86 guests on ARM